worikgh/llm-web/README.md

-# A PAckage to INteract with Large Language Models
+# A Package to Interact with Large Language Models

 This is only interacting with  [OpenAI's language models](https://api.openai.com/v1/)